Jenrry Mejía: Minor leagues

+Major leagues

 2010

-Mejía made the Mets 2010 opening day roster as a relief pitcher, at only 20 years old, making him the youngest Met to make an opening day roster since Dwight Gooden.
+Mejía made the Mets 2010 opening day roster as a relief pitcher, at only 20 years old, making him the youngest Met to make an Opening Day roster since Dwight Gooden.
 He made his major league debut on April 7, 2010.
 After posting a 2.60 ERA in 30 relief appearances, on June 20, 2010, Mejía was optioned to Double-A Binghamton to become a starter, with Bobby Parnell taking his spot in the Mets bullpen.
 Mejía was recalled from Triple-A Buffalo on September 1.
 On September 4, Mejía made his first major league start for the Mets at Wrigley Field against the Chicago Cubs.
 Mike Nickeas, who caught Mejía, also made his debut in the majors on the same day.

 2011–2012

 After starting five games for the Mets' Triple-A affiliate in Buffalo, on April 29, 2011, Mejía left the game after four innings due to elbow discomfort.
 He was diagnosed a few days later with a complete tear of his ulnar collateral ligament and required Tommy John surgery, which put him out of reach for the remainder of the 2011 season.
 Mejía missed much of the 2012 season due to recovery from Tommy John surgery.